MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 ## Where to Find the Frontend

-If we deploy the MiSArch system — the whole infrastructure — on our local machine using Docker, we will find the Frontend under <http://localhost:4000>.
+If we deploy the MiSArch system — the whole infrastructure — on our local machine using Docker, we will find the Frontend at the following URL: `http://localhost:4000`.

 ## Step-by-step User Guide